IBM/knative101/workshop/exercise-4/README.md

             Image:  docker.io/ibmcom/fib-knative (pinned to 9eac25)
     ```

-6. Let's run some load against the app, just asking for the first number in the Fibonacci sequence so that we can clearly see which revision is being called.
+6. Let's run some load against the app, just requesting the first number in the Fibonacci sequence so that we can clearly see which revision is being called.

 	```
 	while sleep 0.5; do curl "$MY_APP_URL/1"; done